Beja, Portugal: History

 Starting in 910 there were successive attempts of conquest and reconquest by the Christian kings.
 With the collapse of the Umayyad Caliphate of Córdoba in 1031, Beja became a taifa, an independent Muslim-ruled principality.
 In 1144 the governor of Beja, Sidray ibn Wazir, helped the rebellion of the Murīdūn (disciples) led by Abul-Qasim Ahmad ibn al-Husayn al-Quasi in the Algarve against power of Seville.
 In 1150 the town was captured by an army of the Almohads, who annexed it to their North African empire.
-It was retaken in 1162 by Fernão Gonçalves, leading the army of the Portuguese king Afonso I. It must have been abandoned by the Portuguese because in 1172 Gerald the Mercenary captured the town from the Muslims and before departing from it the medieval Arab city was reduced to rubble and left desolate.
-A scarce 200 men and their families returned to the city rebuilding once more but a mere 6 years later [when the Almohad caliph crossed the straits to Morocco] in 1178, the Portuguese under Afonso I launched an expedition against the city.
+It was retaken in 1162 by Fernão Gonçalves, leading the army of the Portuguese king Afonso I. It must have been abandoned by the Portuguese, because in 1172 Gerald the Mercenary captured the town from the Muslims, and before departing from it the medieval Arab city was reduced to rubble and left desolate.
+A scarce 200 men and their families returned to the city rebuilding once more, but a mere six years later, when the Almohad caliph crossed the straits to Morocco in 1178, the Portuguese under Afonso I launched an expedition against the city.
 The entire population fled to Mertola thus bringing a definitive end to Muslim inhabitation of Beja.
-It stayed under Muslim rule [most likely only inhabited by a garrison] till 1234 when king Sancho II finally recaptured the town from the Moors.
+It stayed under Muslim rule [most likely only inhabited by a garrison] until 1234 when King Sancho II finally recaptured the town from the Moors.

 All these wars depopulated the town and gradually reduced it to rubble.
 Only with Manuel I in 1521 did Beja again reach the status of city.
 It was attacked and occupied by the Portuguese and the Spanish armies during the Portuguese Restoration War (1640–1667).

 Beja became again the head of a bishopric in 1770, more than a thousand years after the fall of the Visigothic city.
 In 1808 Napoleonic troops under General Junot sacked the city and massacred the inhabitants.

-Jewish History
+Jewish history

 Jews had already been living in Beja by the time the Kingdom of Portugal was established in the 12th century.
 Clauses regarding Jews are mentioned in the town's first charter.
 When the Jews were expelled from Portugal, Beja became a center for crypto-Judaism.
 The surname Beja was common among Sephardim living in other parts of Europe and the Middle East, presumably the descendants of those who were expelled, as it was common for Sephardic Jews to take on the surnames of the towns they were expelled from.